Abhinav271828/AAD-Project_2020114001/Greedy/Kruskal/README.md

 The first two have been implemented under the same names.
 The second method was implemented twice using two different sorting algorithms, insertion sort and mergesort (the two implementations are otherwise identical).
 Path compression was not added as it relies on pointers, which are not present in Haskell.

-Note: Haskell has an arbitrary-size integer type named `Integer`.
-This is the return type of all the functions.

 ## Running
 To run one of the algorithms, uncomment (remove the two hyphens and the space preceding) the corresponding line in the `main` function, save the file, and recompile.
 When running, pass the graph (enclosed in quotes) as a command-line argument.
 A graph is a pair whose first element is a list of integers (representing vertices) and second element a list of triples of integers (representing the source, destination and weight of edges).
 ```